ASG client engagements are led by deeply experienced social sector strategy and communications practitioners.

 Matthew leads strategic planning and oversees impact assessments for our client engagements.
 Well-versed in best practices around philanthropy and executive positioning, and a proven dot-connecter, Matthew's counsel is holistic and highly attuned to client needs.
 His comments and analysis on strategic philanthropy and executive positioning have appeared in the New York Times, Forbes, Campaign & Elections, Philanthropie Aktuel (Switzerland) and Radar.
 Matthew studied African-American Studies and Politics at Purdue University, and earned his masters in sustainable development at the University of Cambridge (UK), where his dissertation focused on the role of the extractive industry in driving social development in conflict contexts.

 Michael leads the firm's issue advocacy and thought leadership engagements, drawing on his experience in and out of government in Washington, DC and New Jersey.
 He’s managed a statewide coalition of hospitals to defeat a proposed tax, coordinated messaging for a national foundation targeting family homelessness, and corralled private and public support on tough issues like human trafficking and the opioid epidemic.
 He makes sure that our clients' messages are consistently and deliberately reaching their target audiences.
-Mike also oversees our partnerships with subcontractors in the areas of policy development, coalition building, and grassroots support.
+Mike has spent time on Capitol Hill, in the executive branch, and in local elected office.
 He graduated magna cum laude from American University and holds a masters from Georgetown.

 Lucas helps lead ASG’s client evaluation assignments with deep-dive research and analytical rigor across disciplines.
 Skilled at data collection and synthesis, Lucas designs evaluation programs and the instruments used to execute on them.
 Comfortable with quantitative and qualitative data analysis, he often intertwines the two and develops compelling summaries and data visualizations, such as dashboards and scorecards, to drive decision making.
 Lucas holds an MD and MPH from Rutgers University (formerly the University of Medicine and Dentistry of New Jersey).